freeletics/RxSmartLock/README.md

 RxGoogleSmartLockManager.retrieveCredentials(context).subscribe()
 ```

-There are a couple of a few other methods to interract with SmartLock defined in the [interface](https://github.com/freeletics/RxSmartLock/blob/master/rxsmartlock/src/main/java/com/freeletics/rxsmartlock/SmartLockManager.kt).
+There are a few other methods to interract with SmartLock defined in the [interface](https://github.com/freeletics/RxSmartLock/blob/master/rxsmartlock/src/main/java/com/freeletics/rxsmartlock/SmartLockManager.kt).

-#### Testing
+### Testing

 For testing purposes there is [EmptySmartLockManager](https://github.com/freeletics/RxSmartLock/blob/master/rxsmartlock/src/main/java/com/freeletics/rxsmartlock/EmptySmartLockManager.kt).
 The methods of that class are empty.
 Inject `EmptySmartLockManager` for testing purposes to the classes you are testing.

-## Dependency
+# Dependency
 Dependencies are hosted on Maven Central:

 ```groovy